 The course is designed to enable the students with basic knowledge on trading and investment thus enhancing their financial literacy.

 Module 1: Foundations for Finance

-Introduction to Basic Concepts of Finance: Money and Its need, Meaning and need for Financial Planning, Life Goals and Financial Goals of an Individual; format of a sample financial plan for a young adult.
+Introduction to Basic Concepts: Understand the need for financial planning - basic concepts - life goals and financial goals - format of a sample financial plan for a young adult.